-In the context of corrections, a detainee is a person who is being held in custody by a law enforcement agency or other government entity, typically while awaiting trial, deportation, or other legal proceedings.
+In the corrections context, a detainee is a person held in custody by law enforcement or a government entity, typically awaiting trial or other legal proceedings.

 A detainee is a person in custody, but not because they’ve been convicted of a crime.
 Instead, they are awaiting a court hearing, trial, deportation, or other legal proceedings.
 This could be for a variety of reasons, such as being accused of a crime, awaiting immigration proceedings, or being suspected of terrorism.
 It’s important to note that this does not mean the person is guilty.
 The legal principle of “innocent until proven guilty” applies here.